wrideout/dotvim/README.md

 The use of the '--recursive' flag during the cloning process tells git that it should fetch the submodules needed to run this vim setup.
-Once installation is complete, ~/.vim may be treated as a regulat git repository, and therefore updated as such.
+Once installation is complete, ~/.vim may be treated as a regular git repository, and therefore updated as such.
 All submodules in the repository may be updated by executing the following command: